mtanjung/sample-code/docker/README.md

 Note: Do not commit these changes

-## Step 9: Verify KeywordObjects is working
+## Step 9: Verify the app is working
 Open your favorite browser and go to: https://proto.ko.ext/index.php/login